Learn

 This story was first published in our Paying for College 101 (PFC 101) group.
 It’s been edited for clarity and flow.
 The name of the member has been omitted to protect their privacy.

-Now that it is basically over, I thought I would share our experience about my student applying to schools overseas.
+Now that it is basically over, I thought I would share our experience with my student applying to schools overseas.
 I loved reading these last year, so here we go.

 A Little Background